 INSPIRATION • CREATIVITY • INNOVATION • PASSION

-WHAT THIS MEANS TO YOU, IS THAT PROVIDED YOU MEET GENERAL ADMISSION REQUIREMENTS, YOU WILL AUTOMATICALLY BE ACCEPTED INTO THE ART OR DESIGN PROGRAM OF CHOICE THAT YOU SELECT ON THE GENERAL APPLICATION TO MILLERSVILLE UNIVERSITY.
-HOWEVER, IF YOU ARE CURRENTLY ENROLLED IN CLASSES AT MU, PLEASE COMPLETE A CHANGE OF MAJOR FORM WITH YOUR SELECTED DEGREE AND FORWARD IT TO THE CHAIR OF ART & DESIGN, SHAUNA FRISCHKORN, AT SHAUNA.FRISCHKORN@MILLERSVILLE.EDU.
+THE PORTFOLIO REQUIREMENT HAS BEEN WAIVED FOR ALL STUDENTS APPLYING TO THE DEPARTMENT OF ART & DESIGN FOR ALL SPRING 2023 APPLICANTS.
+THIS MEANS, THAT PROVIDED YOU MEET GENERAL ADMISSION REQUIREMENTS, YOU WILL AUTOMATICALLY BE ACCEPTED INTO THE ART OR DESIGN PROGRAM THAT YOU SELECT ON THE GENERAL APPLICATION TO MILLERSVILLE UNIVERSITY, HOWEVER, IF YOU ARE CURRENTLY ENROLLED IN CLASSES AT MU, PLEASE SUBMIT AN ACADEMIC PROGRAM CHANGE REQUEST WITH YOUR DESIRED DEGREE.

 The Application Process